-Pursuant to employment agreements with the Corporation executed simultaneously with the closing of the 1998 Merger, each of Harry G. Brittan, Ph.D., the Corporation's Vice President of Pharmaceutical and Chemical Development until May 1999, Christopher J. Schaber, the Corporation's Executive Vice President of Drug Development and Regulatory Compliance, Laurence B. Katz, the Corporation's Vice President of Project Management and Clinical Administration, and Thomas Wiswell, MD, the Corporation's Vice President of Clinical Research, has been retained for a term of three years ending June 15, 2001 at the following respective base salaries currently in effect: \$151,410; \$153,000; \$151,410; and \$204,000.
-Dr. Brittain was paid a \$40,000 relocation bonus pursuant to the terms of his employment agreement and Mr. Schaber is paid an annual tuition reimbursement payment in the amount of \$12,000.
-Each such officer is entitled to a discretionary year-end cash bonus and a discretionary bonus to be paid in either cash or equity upon the completion of Phase 2 or 3 clinical trials or the receipt of marketing approval with respect to any portfolio compound of the Corporation, in each case as determined by the Compensation Committee.
+Pursuant to employment agreements with the Corporation executed simultaneously with the closing of the 1998 Merger, each of Christopher J. Schaber, the Corporation's Executive Vice President of Drug Development and Regulatory Compliance; Thomas Wiswell, MD, the Corporation's Executive Vice President of Clinical Research and Development; and Huei Tsai, Ph.D., the Corporation's Vice President of Biometrics, have been retained for a term of three years ending June 15, 2001 at the following respective base salaries currently in effect: \$195,000; \$207,500; and \$150,000.
+Mr. Schaber is paid an annual tuition reimbursement payment in the amount of \$12,000.
+Each such officer is entitled to a discretionary year-end cash bonus and a discretionary bonus to be paid in either cash or equity upon the completion of Phase 3 clinical trials or the receipt of marketing approval with respect to any portfolio compound of the Corporation, in each case as determined by the Compensation Committee.
+Dr. Tsai receives an annual payment of \$5,000 for the length of his Agreement in lieu of receiving any health care, dental and life insurance benefits.

 In the event Dr. Wiswell's employment agreement is terminated by Dr. Wiswell for good cause, Dr. Wiswell will be entitled to severance pay equal to six months of his base salary, which will not be subject to set-off for any compensation received by Dr. Wiswell from subsequent employment.
-In the event Dr. Brittain's, Mr. Schaber's or Dr. Katz's employment is terminated by the Corporation without good cause, such officer will be entitled to severance pay equal to six months of his base salary, which will be subject to set-off for any compensation received from subsequent employment during the severance period.
-Each of Dr. Brittain, Mr. Schaber, Dr. Katz and Dr. Wiswell has agreed not to engage in activities competitive with the business of the Corporation for a period of 18 months following any termination of his employment with the Corporation, provided that in the case of Dr. Wiswell, such agreement will be inapplicable if his employment is terminated by the Corporation without good cause or by Dr. Wiswell for cause.
+In the event Mr. or Mr. Tsai's employment is terminated by the Corporation without good cause, such officer will be entitled to severance pay equal to six months of his base salary, which will be subject to set-off for any compensation received from subsequent employment during the severance period.
+Each of Mr. Schaber, Dr. Wiswell, Dr. Tsai, and Mr. Myrianthopoulos has agreed not to engage in activities competitive with the business of the Corporation for a period of 18 months following any termination of his employment with the Corporation, provided that in the case of Dr. Wiswell, such agreement will be inapplicable if his employment is terminated by the Corporation without good cause or by Dr. Wiswell for cause.